imapex-training/mod_adv_git/README.md

 * `echo "# imapex-git" >> README.md`
     * Create a new text file called "README.md" with the contents "# imapex-git"
 * `git init`
-    * Initilizea a local git repostory in the current directory
+    * Initialize a local git repository in the current directory
 * `git add README.md`
     * Add the "README.md" file to the repository
 * `git commit -m "first commit"`